zentol/integrations-core/oracle/README.md

 ## Overview

-Get metrics from Oracle Database servers in real time to visualize and monitor availability and performance.
+Get metrics (test) from Oracle Database servers in real time to visualize and monitor availability and performance.

 ## Setup